micycle1/PeasyGradients/README.md

 ### Creating a 1D gradient

 The `PeasyGradients` class renders 1D `Gradients` as 2D images in your Processing sketch.
-A 1D `Gradient` consists solely of colour stops — these define both a colour and a position (percentage) that the colour occurs at on the 1D axis.
+A 1D `Gradient` consists solely of colour stops — these define the colours and the position (percentage) each colour occurs at on the 1D axis.

 A simple black-to-white gradient is created as such: